Prosecuting OUI Drug Cases Are Harder Than Cases Involving Alcohol

 The average police officer is not a DRE; therefore, they cannot perform an examination or make a determination as to whether an operator of a vehicle was impaired due to drug use.
 The validity of these tests can be contested at trial as they are neither foolproof nor 100% accurate.

-Police are trained to perform a series of field sobriety tests which were specifically developed to detect impairment due to alcohol.
+The vast majority of police officers have only been trained to perform a series of field sobriety tests which were specifically developed to detect impairment due to alcohol.
 These tests are useless when it comes to detecting impairment by drugs.

 Charged with Operating Under the Influence of Drugs ?
 Talk to an Experienced OUI Drugs/DUI Attorney For Free